srl-labs/containerlab/docs/manual/nodes.md

     * Upon deletion of a lab, the downloaded startup-config files will not be removed.
 A manual cleanup should be performed if required.
     * If a lab is redeployed with the lab name and startup-config paths unchanged, the local file will be overwritten.
+    * For https locations the certificates won't be verified to allow fetching artifacts from servers with self-signed certificates.

 ### enforce-startup-config